The short answer: Probably more than you’re eating right now. Here’s why, plus how to meet your daily needs.

 But here’s where things can get confusing: The RDA is the minimum amount of a nutrient you need to meet your basic nutritional requirements, says Brady Hurst, clinical director for True Health Center for Functional Medicine in Atlanta.

-In other words, if your goals are merely to live and not get sick, the RDA is enough—you won’t be deficient in protein.
+In other words, if your goals are merely to live and not get sick, the RDA might be enough—you won’t be deficient in protein.
 This does not mean it’s optimal.

 What’s the Optimal Amount of Protein?